cabol/west/README.md

 * `/etc/app.config`: This file contains configuration for WEST and support applications (Riak Core, Cowboy, Yaws, Sasl).
   If you need to change default configuration, this is the file that you need to modify.
 * `/etc/vm.args`: This file contains the arguments that are passed to Erlang VM when is executed.
-If you need to add or modify VM arguments, this is he file to do it.
+If you need to add or modify VM arguments, this is the place to do it.
 * `/bin/west`: WEST executable.
 * `/bin/west-admin`: WEST admin executable.